 For example, for my peanut butter websites, I’ve found the following keywords: “natural peanut butter”, “organic peanut butter”, “crunchy peanut butter”, “creamy peanut butter”.
 I also found some keywords I could use on my blog: “peanut butter recipes” and “peanut butter nutrition”.

 Google Keyword planner is also very useful for analysis of local search volume data, as it allows filtering statistics and traffic estimates per language and location.

 Pros: It’s completely free!
 The data is provided by Google.
 Very useful for local SEO.

 Because of its fine targeting options, it is a valuable resource for local, service-based businesses that need to perform keyword research for a specific area (for example SEO consultant Hong Kong)

 The tool allows you to filter keyword data by language and by location.

 Cons: Can’t be used to estimate keyword difficulty.
 No way to filter keywords by keyword groups or semantic fields.
 Not useful for highly seasonal products.
 Can’t filter keyword search volume by device … Ok, I stop

 Can’t be used to estimate keyword’s difficulty: For me, the biggest downside of Google Keyword Planner is that it doesn’t give you any information about the Keyword Difficulty and your Ranking Probability.
 The tool will help you to find a lot of keyword suggestions, but you don’t know how difficult it would be to actually rank for these keywords.

-Not good to understand search trends: Google Keyword planner is not very good in presenting search trends also.
-The keyword search volume that you see is in fact the “average monthly searches” data.
+Not good to understand search trends: Google Keyword planner is not very good at presenting search trends also.
+The keyword search volume that you see is, in fact, the “average monthly searches” data.
 It is calculated from the search volume over the past 12 months.